Cervical cancer develops if the cells of your cervix (the neck of your womb) become abnormal and grow out of control.

 If you have had an abnormal screening result, or have symptoms of cervical cancer, your doctor will refer you to a gynaecologist (a doctor who specialises in women’s reproductive health).

 You may have a number of tests including the following.

 If you’re pregnant, it’s safe for you to have a colposcopy.
-If any pre-cancerous cells are found, treatment is normally arranged for after your baby has been born.
+If your doctor finds any pre-cancerous cells, treatment can normally wait until after your baby has been born.
 If your doctor suspects you have cancer, you may have a cone biopsy, although this can cause a miscarriage and affect future pregnancies.
-The results will show what stage your cervical cancer is and how far it has spread.
+The results will show the stage of your cervical cancer and how far it has spread.

 Your treatment will depend on the stage of your cervical cancer and your general health.
 You may have a combination of treatments.
 Your surgeon or oncologist will advise you which treatment is best for you.